anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ## Stateless Message structure

-The JPY message is constructed as a payload with media-type aplication/cbor
+The JPY message is constructed as a payload with media-type application/cbor

 Header and Contents fields together are one CBOR array of 5 elements:

-   1. Header field: containing a CBOR array {{RFC8949}} with the Pledge IPv6 Link Local address as a CBOR byte string, the Pledge's UDP port number as a CBOR integer, the IP address family (IPv4/IPv6) as a CBOR integer, and the proxy's ifindex or other identifier for the physical port as CBOR integer.
+   1. header field: containing a CBOR array {{RFC8949}} with the Pledge IPv6 Link Local address as a CBOR byte string, the Pledge's UDP port number as a CBOR integer, the IP address family (IPv4/IPv6) as a CBOR integer, and the proxy's ifindex or other identifier for the physical port as CBOR integer.
 The header field is not DTLS encrypted.

-   2. Contents field: containing the DTLS payload as a CBOR byte string.
+   2. Content field: containing the DTLS payload as a CBOR byte string.

 The address family integer is defined in {{family}} with: